San Juan Opico

-Opico (or San Juan Opico) is a municipality in the La Libertad department of El Salvador.
+San Juan Opico (or Opico) is a municipality in the La Libertad department of El Salvador.

-It is located 42 kilometers from San Salvador, capital of the republic.
-The municipality has an area of 218 km² and a population of 74,280 inhabitants; according to the 2007 census it is ranked No. 13 in population.
+It is located 42 kilometers from San Salvador, capital of the country.
+The municipality has an area of 218 km2 and a population of 74,280 inhabitants; according to the 2007 census it is ranked No. 13 in population.

 Within its territory are pre-Columbian archaeological sites like Joya de Cerén and San Andrés and a church built in the colonial era.

 History

 Opico was established as an Indian village in 1572 and received the title of town in 1881.